 York Unpaid Carers Strategy Survey

-Your feedback will help to ensure the strategy includes what’s most important to local carers, and it will also be used to develop action plans to deliver the strategy.
-We will continue to work closely with carers and partners to do this.
+Your views have helped to make sure the strategy includes what’s important to local carers and will help to inform our action plan.
+We will continue to work closely with carers and partners as we develop the plan.

-If you have any questions, or you would like to get involved, please email: allageconsultation@york.gov.uk or telephone: 01904 551550 and ask for Annafie Beaumont or Edward Njuguna.
+If you have any questions, or you would like to get involved, please email: integratedcommissioning@york.gov.uk or telephone: 01904 551550 and ask for Annafie Beaumont or Harriet Smith.

 York and Scarborough Teaching Hospitals NHS Foundation Trust Survey

 York and Scarborough Teaching Hospitals Trust wanted to hear about the experience of carers when visiting the hospital.
-The Trust will use the feedback to inform their carers improvement plan.
+The Trust have used the feedback to inform their carer improvement plan.

-If you have any questions about the improvement plan and would like to be involved, email: yhs-tr.patientedi@nhs.net.
+If you have any questions about the improvement plan, email: yhs-tr.patientedi@nhs.net.

 Are you a carer?

-Anyone can be a carer, at any point in their life.
-A carer is anyone who cares, unpaid, for a friend or family member who due to illness, disability, a mental health problem or an addiction cannot cope without their support (Carers Trust definition).
+A carer is defined by Carers Trust as “anyone who cares, unpaid, for a friend or family member due to illness, disability, a mental health problem or an addiction”.

 Find support for carers